xojs/vscode-linter-xo/readme.md

 }
 ```

-## Usage Notes + Future Improvements
+## Recent Updates

+- v3.4.0

-- v3.4.0 added initial support for code action quick fixes so you can highlight your lint errors and fix them one at a time.
+  - Added initial support for code action quick fixes so you can fix errors one at a time.

-- If you upgrade XO while using the extension, you will need to reload vscode for extension to get the upgraded package from your node_modules.
-The fastest way is to use the command pallete and select `Developer: reload window`.
+  - Checks for xo updates in the background to ensure version is always current.
+  - Added a debounce configuration to improve performance on large files.

+- v3.3.0

+  - Introduced full support for workspace folders and multi-root projects.

+- v3.0.0
+  - Supports resolving newer xo versions (40+) as well as prior versions

+## Known Issues

-- Turning on the setting "files.trimTrailingWhitespace" to true can cause a race condition with xo that causes code to get erroneously trimmed.
+- Turning on the setting "files.trimTrailingWhitespace" to true can cause a race condition with xo that causes code to get erroneously trimmed when formatting on save.
 This typically only occurs when debounce is turned (above 0 ms).
-Avoid using both of these options at the same time.
+Avoid using both "files.trimTrailingWhitespace" and "xo.debounce" options at the same time.

 ## License